philikon/SyncBling/README.md

 * If you want to build an XPI from this extension, the directory name needs to be lower case due to a bug in the JetPack SDK.

 * You also need to delete the 'id' field in 'manifest.json' if you want to run it or build an XPI.

+* Widgets are fixed width which means if you want to display short messages (e.g. errors) you almost always occupy either too little or too much space.

-* Right now widgets are fixed to 24 by 24 pixels, so pretty much only icons make sense there right now.
-Hopefully a future version of the JetPack SDK will provide more flexible widgets and perhaps even panels that open when you click on widets.
+* Perhaps a future version of the JetPack SDK will provide panels that open when you click on widets, then we can move all the buttons and error messages into a popup panel.